Has a client asked to see a freelance writing sample?

 Doing this consistently over time means you’ll build a reputation for yourself.

-Chances are, you’ll be one of their first choices when they come round to hiring a writer.
+Chances are, you’ll be one of their first choices when they come around to hiring a writer.

 Grow your freelance writing business with Peak Freelance